praneethnamburi/blender-ScriptViz/README.md

 Objects and lights need to pass one argument through *args.
 I did not set it to have the flexibility of initializing empty objects with Nonetype.
 Classes inherited from Object also send *args up to Thing class (e.g. MeshObject, and GreasePencilObject) Rest of them ONLY send kwargs for initialization.

+Modules vef, trf and env currently do not depend on any other files within bpn. env requires blender and therefore, will stay within bpn, but the other two can become their own packages that bpn uses.
+Perhaps move them to pntools?